Linliu-Bioinf/SSGATE/README.md

-# Single-cell multi-omics and spatial multi-omics data integration via dual-path graph attention auto-encoder
+# Multi-omics integration for both single-cell and spatially resolved data based on dual-path graph attention auto-encoder
 ## Introduction
-Single-cell multi-omics data integration enables joint analysis of the resolution at single-cell level to provide comprehensive and accurate understanding of complex biological systems, while spatial multi-omics data integration is benefit to the exploration of cell spatial heterogeneity to facilitate more diversified downstream analyses.
+Single-cell multi-omics integration enables joint analysis at the single-cell level of resolution to provide more accurate understanding of complex biological systems, while spatial multi-omics integration is benefit to the exploration of cell spatial heterogeneity to facilitate more comprehensive downstream analyses.
 Existing methods are mainly designed for single-cell multi-omics data with little consideration on spatial information, and still have the room for performance improvement.
-A reliable multi-omics data integration method that can be applied to both single-cell and spatially resolved data is necessary and significant.
-We propose a single-cell multi-omics and spatial multi-omics data integration method based on dual-path graph attention auto-encoder (SSGATE).
-It can construct neighborhood graphs based on single-cell expression data and spatial information respectively, and perform self-supervised learning for data integration through the graph attention auto-encoders from two paths.
-SSGATE is applied to data integration of transcriptomics and proteomics, including single-cell and spatially resolved data of various tissues from different sequencing technologies.
+A reliable multi-omics integration method designed for both single-cell and spatially resolved data is necessary and significant.
+We propose a multi-omics integration method based on dual-path graph attention auto-encoder (SSGATE).
+It can construct the neighborhood graphs based on single-cell expression profiles or spatial coordinates, enabling it to process single-cell data and utilize spatial information from spatially resolved data.
+It can also perform self-supervised learning for integration through the graph attention auto-encoders from two paths.
+SSGATE is applied to integration of transcriptomics and proteomics, including single-cell and spatially resolved data of various tissues from different sequencing technologies.
 SSGATE shows better performance and stronger robustness than competitive methods and facilitates downstream analysis.

 ## Schematic Diagram